boom-R123/LLM4EEG2Text/README.md

 # LLM4EEG2Text
+This repository contains the code of our EWSA paper:

-The code of "Guiding LLMs to Decode Text via Aligning Semantics in EEG Signals and Language"
+Guiding LLMs to Decode Text via Aligning Semantics in EEG Signals and Language

+# Coming soon...